 In late 2014 we created formal Focus Groups to look into specific issues within the town.

 In early 2015 we surveyed virtually every household in Crediton.
 We also surveyed school children of various ages in the 3 schools.
 High Street businesses and businesses on the Industrial Estate also had their own surveys.

-We are employing a consultant to help us to write the policies and the draft "Neighbourhood Plan".
+In 2016 we employed a consultant to help us to write the policies and the draft "Neighbourhood Plan".

-This draft plan goes through various stages of being tested and scrutinised.
+The draft plan goes through various stages of being tested and scrutinised.

 Eventually the Plan will go before an independent inspector and a referendum before being (hopefully) passed and "made".